shengt25/Transmission-Torrent-Extractor/README.md

 Anyway, it's not easy because:

 1. It's hard to find the original torrent files.
 2. The torrent files are there, but with random names.
 It's hard to recognize.
-3. The directory structure of the task is complex, the torrent files are mixed together, which is inconvenient to add in batches.
+3. The directory structure of download path is complex, while the torrent files are mixed together, which is inconvenient to add them into different directories in batch.